shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

 I research sociotechnical alignment of LLMs, with a focus on evaluating and mitigating cultural bias.
 My work looks at how LLMs handle context-dependent phenomena such as implied meaning and social norms, and I have developed frameworks to assess how they represent subjective concepts like politeness, emotion, and individualism.
 I have also built methods to improve model outputs, including preserving speaker intent in translation and adapting advice to multicultural users.

 > ### I'm currently on the postdoc market!
-I'd like to work on problems related to pluralistic evaluation and alignment with a focus on sociocultural adaptation.
+I'm interested in pluralistic alignment in LLMs.

 Beyond my research, I care deeply about representation and accessibility in ML.
 I founded the UPenn chapter of Women in ML (WiML) in 2023, and I'm currently creating and teaching a new course on designing LLM agents for Penn undergrads who are beginners in CS.